stereotype441/language/resources/type-system/inference.md

 Expression type inference always takes place with respect to a type schema known as the expression's "context".
 TODO(paulberry): examples?

-The rules below include informal sketches of a proof that each expression type satisfies expression soundness.
-These are non-normative, so they are typeset in _italics_.

 TODO(paulberry): explain how it's not necessary for the static type of an expression to conform to its context.